Adrianotiger/simcomtester/README.md

 - If you press on "📃" a tutorial should be visible for that command.

 # Issues
-This webpage is just a preview or draft.
-Please do not submit any issues about missing commands, as I am still working (and probably I will rewrite some parts).
 I am testing a SIM7080 Module, so this page has some 7080-specific commands.

 The structure should let me/us to add (without much works) more commands and to add module-specific commands.